Aquerr/EagleFactions/README.md

 ## Features

-* Creating factions
+* Create factions
 * Invite others to faction
 * Form alliances with other factions
+* Declare wars
 * Power system
-* Claiming territories/lands
+* Claim territories/lands
+* Faction Map with ability to claim territories from it
+* Set faction's home that will allow faction's members to teleport to it
 * Friendly Fire in faction can be disabled by its leaders.
-* Option for disabling friendly fire between aliances.
+* Option for disabling friendly fire between alliances.
 * Unclaim other factions lands if their power is low.
+* Factions' chests
+* Eagle's Feather - Command only item that will allow you to bypass chest protection
-* Prefixes Factions Tags
+* Factions' Tags
-* Internal Faction Chat
+* Faction Chat and Alliance Chat
-* Custom ranks in factions **(not implemented yet)**
 * PVP-Logger
 * Plugin Messages' Translations
 * Database support
 * Fully configurable

+* Custom ranks in factions **(not implemented yet)**

 ## Translations

-Eagle Factions provides option for changing its language.
+Eagle Factions provides support for translations.
+In other words, it is possible to change plugin messages to your own language.

 You can see all available translations [here](https://github.com/Aquerr/EagleFactions/tree/1.12.2/api-7.0.0/src/main/resources/messages).